Host stack test framework

 and to execute external tools or commands.
 With such requirements the existing VPP test framework is not sufficient.

-was chosen as a high level language, allowing rapid development, with Docker
+For this, Go was chosen as a high level language, allowing rapid development, with Docker and ip being the tools for creating required topology.

 Ginkgo forms the base framework upon which the hs-test is built and run.

-All tests are technically in a single suite because we are only using package main
+All tests are technically in a single suite because we are only using package main.
+We simulate suite behavior by grouping tests by the topology they require.

 This allows us to run those mentioned groups in parallel, but not individual tests in parallel.